Montana/travis-oss-equinix-builds-blog/2021-08-07-oss-equinix.md

 <img width="1431" alt="without" src="https://user-images.githubusercontent.com/20936398/128438586-11b04bd5-dbf1-41a6-8323-a2be628412c5.png">

+You can clearly see a basically 50% increase in speed when Travis uses the brand new Arm Neoverse N1 based Ampere Altra `arm64` servers.

 To state once more, I've left [repository](https://github.com/Montana/travis-staging-arm64) link on GitHub that I used to measure these times, so you can see exactly my `.travis.yml` configuration and other things that make sense to you.

 ## Conclusion